silksil/NOTES-CHEATSHEET/client/styledComponents.md

 ```

 ### Inject Global CSS
-We inject global css through the js through `injectGlobal`.
+We can inject global css through the js through `injectGlobal`.

 ```js
 import styled, { ThemeProvider, injectGlobal } from 'styled-components';